 * Frankfurt City Cemetery – peaceful place to stroll and wonderful for photographers

-* Katherina Church – at the Hauptwache.
-Free organ concerts 16:30 Mon. & Thur.
+* Katherina Church – at the Hauptwache. (mask required)

 * Sachsenhausen – walk around the Applewine pub district, but stroll down the side streets for the unique stores, especially Wall Strasse, or head over to Schweizer Strasse.

-* Bornheim’s Berger Strasse – Great street for people watching, cafes and a wide variety of small stores, stroll through the Farmers market on Wed. and Sat.
+* Bornheim’s Berger Strasse – Great street for people watching, cafes and a wide variety of small stores

 * The side streets around the Kaiserdom are filled with small galleries and antique stores, great for window shopping